erppdm/SWPAW/SWPAWHelper/README.md

 As soon as the given functionality is no longer sufficient, or to optimise the process.

 ## Why to programme a COM-Server for SolidWorks PDM?
 Unfortunately, several interfaces cannot be used via COM.
-These are until version 2014, as far as I know.
+As far as I know, these utilities are not available until version 2014:

 - EdmUtil_RawReferenceMgr
 - EdmUtil_RevisionMgr